jina-ai/jina-hub/encoders/image/TirgImageEncoder/README.md

 Note: At query time, the **TIRG** model takes `TirgMultimodalEncoder` and encode images together with it's associated texts into embeddings.

-# Use encoder in the Flow
+## Usage

+Users can use Pod images in several ways:

-To use it in the index flow, you can use our pre-trained docker image with yaml configuration:
+1. To use it in the index flow, you can use our pre-trained docker image with yaml configuration, The YAML configuration has been created in our [TIRG multimodal search example](https://github.com/jina-ai/examples/blob/master/multimodal-search-tirg/flow-index.yml):

 ```yaml
 !Flow